Highway Dragnet

-Highway Dragnet is a 1954 American film noir B film crime film directed by Nathan Juran from a story by U.S. Andersen and Roger Corman.
+Highway Dragnet is a 1954 American film noir directed by Nathan Juran from a story by U.S. Andersen and Roger Corman.
 The film stars Richard Conte, Joan Bennett and Wanda Hendrix.
 It was Roger Corman's first feature film credit.
 Corman also worked as an associate producer.

 Plot

 Jim Henry, former Korean War Marine sergeant recently discharged, is in Las Vegas to visit Paul, an old buddy from the war.
-While in a casino, Jim is drawn to, and ends up in an altercation with, former fashion model Terry Smith (Mary Beth Hughes); they end up in each other's arms.
+While in a casino, Jim is drawn to, and ends up in an altercation with, former fashion model Terry Smith (Mary Beth Hughes); They end up in each other's arms.
 The next morning, while hitching a ride, Las Vegas police pick up Jim and take him to an apartment where Lt.
 Joe White Eagle (Reed Hadley) reveals Terry's dead body, strangled.

 The Lt. thinks Jim is a murderer but Jim claims his friend Paul can back up his alibi; Paul cannot, however, because he is a secret army agent who is functioning under a different name and is not accessible.
 Panicking, Jim grabs an officer's service revolver, holds the police at bay and escapes in one of their patrol cars, shooting out the tires on another.
 Driving down Highway 91, Jim turns off the road and abandons the police car; he changes his clothes and walks back to where he has spotted two women trying to start their broken down car.
 They are top magazine photographer Mrs. H. G. Cummings (Joan Bennett) and her model, Susan Willis (Wanda Hendrix).

 After Jim fixes their car, the ladies offer him a ride; however, before they can continue, Mrs. Cummings' small dog runs into the road and is killed by a passing car.
 When they reach the Apple Valley Inn for a photographic assignment, Mrs. Cummings and Susan invite Jim to stay with them.
-In a short while, the police finds the abandoned patrol car and sets up roadblocks to catch Jim.
+In a short while, the police find the abandoned patrol car and set up roadblocks to catch Jim.